 Meeting was called to order at 7:45.
-Secretary's report of the December Officers' meeting was read.
+The Secretary 3 report of the December Officers' meeting was read.
 The treasurer reported:

-A beginning balance for December of \$13,869.29 Deposits of \$4,357.60 Payments of \$4.524.82 Balance on Dec 31, 1983 of 13,702.07
+A beginning balance for December of \$13,869.29 Deposits of \$4,357.60 Payments of \$4,524.82 Balance on Dec 31, 1983 of 13,702.07

-Scott Ueland (CP/M coordinator) presented a motion for the purchase of a "Z" card and 80Col card for \$341.
+Scott Ueland (CP/M coordinator) presented a motion for the purchase of a "Z" card and 80 Col card for \$341.
 There was was a discussion about getting cards from Applied Engineering, but they did not pay their advertising bill.
 The motion passed.
 Steve K. Johnson suggested this might be tied into a bulk purchase.
 Scott will check this out.

 Jay Warrior asked the club to purchase a modem, two drives and a phone line for the Communication SIG.
-He was asked to come with a proposal that included bids. reported he now has a working bulletin board that is used by the Communication SIG. technical support for this software and bulletin board will be available for other SIG's wanting to set up a bulletin board.
+He was asked to come with a proposal that included bids.
+Jay also reported he now has a working bulletin board that is used by the Communication SIG.
+The software and technical support for this bulletin board will be available for other SIG's wanting to set up a bulletin board.